 Storage

-They also freeze great.
-Once cooled, place in a freezer bag and freeze for up to 2 months.
-Thaw at room temperature or warm briefly in the microwave for that fresh-baked softness.
+- To freeze, place cooled cookies in a freezer bag for up to 2 months.
+Thaw at room temperature or warm briefly in the microwave for fresh-baked softness.

 Sourdough Gingerbread Cookies